openebs-archive/openebs-docs/docs/uninstall.md

   kubectl delete jobs -l openebs.io/cas-type=jiva -n <namespace>
   ```

 **Note:** Sometimes, there are chances that cStor volumes will not get deleted.
-Below workaround will resolve this issue, perform the following command.
+Below workaround will resolve this issue.
+Perform the following command.

 ```
 kubectl edit cvr -n openebs